 Naomi has spent her career in the interpretation industry, joining the company in 1988, serving as Vice President from 1991 – 2012 and President since 2012.
-She focuses on client relations and new technology, service and interpreter partner relationships in order to viably implement industry innovations while maintaining and improving standards.
+She focuses on client relations and technology and interpreter partner relationships to viably implement industry innovations while maintaining and improving standards.
 She is on the ASTM Standards Organization Committee F43 for Language Services and Products and participates in legislative initiatives affecting the language industry through the JNCL-NCLIS.
-She earned her M.A. degree in International Relations in the U.K. She is currently based in Brussels, Belgium - a global center for conference interpretation.
+She earned her M.A. degree in International Relations in the U.K. and views herself as a global citizen.

 Bill founded Design Specialists in 1972 after helping patent an early version of an FM receiver designed for educational and language lab use.
 Demand soon grew for simultaneous and conference interpreting and designs for interpreter-friendly booths and interpreter stations with revolutionary patented features soon followed.
 He is known as an audio pioneer and is famous for his oft-repeated quote: "Interpreters will not be replaced by Technology, they will be replaced by Interpreters who use Technology".
 Bill is also renowned for his pioneering efforts in Remote Simultaneous Interpretation, including an early patent for key switching technology and implementation of remote simultaneous in hospital settings in the early1990s.
 The New England Journal of Medicine Published an article he co-authored on the topic in 1996.
 See the article here.
 He was awarded the prestigious Interpret America Lifetime Service Award for outstanding contributions to the field of interpretation in 2012 and lives by his motto: "We care about what we do."